stevenrick/skeletonExplorer/readme.md

 Does not use any external libraries.

-Tested on Windows with Python 2.7
+Tested on Windows and Mac OS X with Python 2.7